 All other web browsers support Low-bandwidth mode only.
-These include the latest versions of Mozilla Firefox, Microsoft Edge, and Safari.
 (For a detailed comparison of the two operating modes, please refer to the Orchid Core VMS Administrator Guide.)

 Starting with Orchid Core VMS version 2.8.0, the FBGST plugin will no longer be supported.
 The plugin-compatible web browsers (Chrome version 34, and Firefox version 52) have also reached the end of support.
 If you were previously using either of these web browsers, you should upgrade to the latest version available.